thomascgray/rpg-whiteboard-solidjs/README.md

 - stop firing global key events when focused on a text box, all sorts of bugs to do with hitting delete and stuff.
 - the dynamic lighting needs to take into account only the tokens and walls inside the image thats relevant
 - sometimes deleting walls doesn't delete wall anchors correctly, and vice versa
-- the darkness lighting mode is fucked in many ways
+- when something is invisible we need it so that drag select doesn't select it

 ## Motion Effects Notes